TobiasPSP/doneland_sources/Tools/Software/HomeAssistant/Internet Access/README.md

 * **Grant permission:** in *Home Assistant*, grant permission for the *add-on cloudflared* to act as a *proxy* for you.
 This is the most technical part as this permission is not controllable via simple controls in the user interface but requires adding a few lines to a *Home Assistant file*.
 * **Cloudflare:** create a *free Cloudflare account*, register a domain name, and switch the domain DNS to *Cloudflare*.
-*
+* **Install Cloudflared:** install the *Home Assistant add-on CloudFlared*, and tell it the *domain name* you want to use for external access.
+It automatically creates the *Cloudflare tunnel* for you.
+* **Authorize Tunnel:** Authorize the new tunnel in your *Cloudflare Dashboard*, and assign it the *domain name*.

+Done: you now can access your *Home Assistant Dashboard* from anywhere in the world by entering the *domain name* into a browser window.

 ## Configure Home Assistant
 This step is probably the hardest part because it involves editing a *Home Assistant file*.
+The rest is simple.

 ### Advanced Setting